KieranJamess/KJ-Repo/Python/README.md

 ### Dice Roller

 The dice roller games has two defined functions depending what dice game you want.
 You have the standard 6 sided dice, or you can have the DnD dice which has a dictionary to call for the number list, depending on the user input.

+### Hangman

+A small hangman game that gives you 10 goes to guess the word.
+Everytime you guess the correct charater, it will update the '-' with a 'char' and inform you that you have guessed a charater correctly.